ghettovoice/AsyncDocs-EVO/docs/readme.txt

 1. Extract plugin archive or clone repository to the directory "MODxRoot/assets/plugins/asyncdocs"
 2. Create a new plugin in the manager called "AsyncDocs" and copy/paste the contents of plugin.txt into the code field.
-3. Check "OnWebPageInit" and "OnSiteRefresh" events at the System Events tab.
+3. Check "OnWebPageInit" and "OnCacheUpdate" events at the System Events tab.
 4. Optional:
     If you use some plugins for custom urls, then check "OnPageNotFound" event and set AsyncDocs the first in execution order for this event
     If you want always minify page html check "OnWebPagePrerender" event